Posted by Rejel on 26th Jun 2024

 The difference between Dinitrol cavity waxes explained

-As more and more Dinitrol products become available in the UK we thought it would be appropriate to explain the differences between the products that are most popular amongst DIY enthusiasts and professionals alike.
+As the range of Dinitrol products continues to increase, we thought it would be useful to explain the differences between the main cavity wax products that are most popular amongst DIY enthusiasts and professionals alike.

 In this article we will take a look at the three most popular rust proofing cavity waxes and the best way to get the most out of these products.